 Dog Nail Clippers: What To Look For

 So, where should you begin in terms of clipping dog nails?
-Ensuring that you have the best nail clippers that fit your dog's needs and your comfortability level is key.
-The most common type of nail clippers are the “scissor” style nail trimmers.
+Ensuring that you have the best nail clippers that fit your dog's needs and your comfort level is key.
+The most common type is the “scissor” style nail trimmers.
 Many pet owners agree that these are the easiest form of clippers available.
 However, there are a few other tips that you will want to be aware of.

-- Nail clippers designed for large dog breeds should strictly be used for large breeds only.
+Nail clippers designed for large dogs should strictly be used for large breeds only.

-- Keep your trimmers sharp!
-Dull scissor trimmers can result in having to use too much pressure to cut the nail and result in a substantial amount of pain for Fido.
+Keep your trimmers sharp!
+Dull scissor trimmers can result in having to use too much pressure to cut the nail and result in pain for Fido.